MORGANTOWN HUMAN RIGHTS COMMISSION

 MORGANTOWN CHURCH OF THE BRETHREN-MENNONITE

-Sunday services are held at 10:30 a.m. in person and via Zoom with the link available here
+Sunday services are held at 10:30 a.m. in person and via Zoom with the link available here.
+Everyone is welcome.

 The church has a Blessings Box outside the church at 464 Virginia Avenue, Morgantown, where you can drop off extra food you may have or take some if you need it, or swap food.
 Feminine hygiene products are also welcome.